hexiao0225/React-Event-Web-App/README.md

 # React-Event-Web-App

-This is the frontend part of a CMU Course project.
+This is the frontend part of a CMU course project.

-I developed the website using ReactJS.
+I worked on the frontend using ReactJS.

 ## Cover Page:
 ![Cover Page](https://github.com/hexiao0225/React-Event-Web-App/blob/master/preview/cover_image.png)